The parable of the smoking carriages: #CarFreeLiving #PedestrianApartheid

 Some relief came when British Rail separated smokers into separate carriages: two carriages for smokers and four for non-smokers.
 Soon the two smoking carriages had few people in them so later this became one smoking and five non-smoking carriages.
 This single smoking carriage was usually almost empty even on crowded trains.
 Smokers could not stand their own smoke.

-The moral of the smoking carriages: Confine polluters to their own pollution and they can give up polluting to escape.
+The moral of the smoking carriages: Confine polluters to their own pollution and they give up polluting.